ibm-cloud-docs/power-iaas/global-replication-service.md

 3. [Stop the primary volume group to disable replication](#stop-prim-vol-grp-disable-rep)
 4. [Re-enable replication on the primary volume group](#re-enabl-repl)

-After replication is re-enabled, you can start the virtual server instance and its workload at the primary location.
-When the primary server instance is the active instance, you can turn off the virtual server instance at the secondary location.
+After replication is re-enabled, you can start the virtual server instance and its workload in the primary location.
+When the primary server instance is the active instance, you can turn off the virtual server instance in the secondary location.

 #### Synchronizing I/O updates from auxiliary volume to primary volume
 {: #sync-io-aux-prim}